The single most important factor in managing diabetes is what you put on your plate.

 Finally, He has dedicated his life to improving the outcomes for his diabetic patients.
 He doesn’t just explain what to eat, but he breaks apart the theory behind it all.
-By listening to him, you’re not just following the information that can dramatically improve your quality of life but you’re also being educated in all things diabetes-related.
+By listening to him, you’re not just following information that can dramatically improve your quality of life but you’re also being educated in all things diabetes related.

 Start by breaking down your daily routine and identifying drinks that contain high levels of carbs and sugar.
 You’ll be surprised!

 Many companies add sugar to things that it simply shouldn’t be in.
 Semi-skimmed milk has added sugar - more than full fat.
 Some brands of almond/soy/macadamia milk often have added sugar. pre-made coffee from the supermarket has a ton of the stuff.